desanker/open-nap-master/manuscript.md

 xxx

-## General Open NAP
+## Vision, Goals and Objectives of the NAP

-Cotents
+xxxx

-## Country NAP: Case study for country X
+## Climate Change Adaptation Assessment

 xxx